Series: Hill Street Blues

 and ran for 146 episodes from 1981-1987.
 Chronicling the lives of the staff of a police precinct in an unnamed American city

-, the show received high critical acclaim and its innovations proved highly influential on serious dramatic television series produced in North America.
+(which is almost certainly Chicago), the show received high critical acclaim and its innovations proved highly influential on serious dramatic television series produced in North America.
 Its debut season was honored with eight Emmy awards, a debut season record surpassed only by The West Wing

 , and the show received a total of 98 Emmy Award nominations during its run.